devzique/Shadow-Practice/README.md

 - ~~Winstreaks~~ Already added

 # Terms of Use
-You are **NOT** allowed to:

-- You can't claim any of the code as your own
-- Must keep all credits within any copies of the resource
-- Must read the license
-- Don't skid it
-- Don't edit the authors
-- Don't rename the plugin
-- Don't claim this plugin as yours
-- Don't redestribute this plugin
-- Don't resell this without perm
-- Don't send it to iusemeteor
-- Don't send it to anyone
-- Don't leak it
+- Do what the fuck you want lil bro xx

 # Additional Info
-- Dont become iusemeteor and skid this thing and claim as your own 🙏
+- Become iusemeteor and skid this thing and claim as your own 🙏
+- I want to see 90 forks of this practice core being sold on bbb